-Energy Efficiency and Conservation Activity
+Energy Efficiency and Conservation Activities

-Level Energy Efficiency and Conservation Activity Reported Silver The city retrofitted over 1,700 outdoor light fixtures at over 50 municipal sites with induction technology which can generate 545,000 kWh in annual energy savings.
-2015 Lovel Energy Efficiency and Concernation Activities Papartad
+1. The city retrofitted over 1,700 outdoor light fixtures at over 50 municipal sites with induction technology, which can generate 545,000 kWh in annual energy savings.

-Level Energy Efficiency and Conservation Activities Reported Gold The city converted 4,200 streetlights along residential roadways to LED technologies, which reduces energy use and improves light quality for public safety purposes.
-2015 2.
-The city's Home Upgrade, Carbon Downgrade Program has provided over 1,900 rebates to local community members (using ARRA funds) for replacing their old home appliances with more energy efficient models.
+- 2. The city converted 4,200 streetlights along residential roadways to LED technologies, which reduces energy use and improves light quality for public safety purposes. - 3.
+The city's Home Upgrade, Carbon Downgrade program has provided over 1,900 rebates to local community members (using ARRA funds) for replacing their old home appliances with more energy efficient models.

-Level Energy Efficiency & Conservation Activities Reported Platinum The city distributed almost \$100,000 in incentives to residents to support whole-home retrofits through Home Upgrade, Carbon Downgrade under the statewide Energy Upgrade California.
-2015 2.
-The City of Chula Vista installed new high-efficiency condensing boilers at both municipal aquatic centers generating over 30,000 therms in annual energy savings.
-The city upgraded the heating and air conditioning system at the Chula Vista Public Works Corp Yard generating over 300,000 kWh in annual energy savings.
-4. Pilot Project: Retrofitted 205 florescent lamps to LED lighting, The total savings equals 58.6 kWh.
-5. The city has launched two residential and commercial PACE programs that have helped finance more than two million in energy savings and water savings upgrades to date.
+- 4. The city distributed almost \$100,000 in incentives to residents to support whole-home retrofits through Home Upgrade, Carbon Downgrade under the statewide Energy Upgrade California. - 5.
+The City of Chula Vista installed new high-efficiency condensing boilers at both municipal aquatic centers generating over 30,000 therms in annual energy savings. - 6.
+The city upgraded the heating and air conditioning system at the Chula Vista Public Works Corp Yard generating over 300,000 kWh in annual energy savings. - 7.
+Pilot Project: Retrofitted 205 florescent lamps to LED lighting, The total savings equals 58.6 kWh. - 8.
+The city has launched two residential and commercial PACE programs that have helped finance more than two million in energy savings and water savings upgrades to date.

-Water & Wastewater Systems Activity
+Water & Wastewater Systems Activities

-Level Water & Wastewater Systems Activity Reported Silver 1.
-The city is proposing an ordinance to require pre-plumbing in new residential homes for single-source (Laundry-to-Landscape) graywater systems 2015 Level Water & Wastewater Systems Activities Reported Gold 1.
-The city is developing a "Water Reuse Resource Guide" to help educate community members about safe, effective ways to install graywater and rain harvesting systems.
-2015 2.
+1. The city is proposing an ordinance to require pre-plumbing in new residential homes for single-source (laundryto-landscape) graywater systems.

+- 2. The city is developing a "Water Reuse Resource Guide" to help educate community members about safe, effective ways to install graywater and rain harvesting systems. - 3.
 In partnership with San Diego Gas & Electric, distributed over 500 indoor water savings kits to residents through city-sponsored events.
-Level Water and Wastewater Systems Activities Reported Platinum 1.
-Over 350 residential, business and school properties have participated in the city's sustainable landscaping program ("NatureScape").
-2015 2.
-The city Chula Vista is the largest city in California to receive certification through the National Wildlife Federation's 'Backyard Habitat' campaign, which promotes wildlife and water-friendly landscaping.
-3. The city's new Landscape Water Conservation Ordinance establishes water budgets for new construction and major renovation projects, which emphasize water-wise plants and high efficiency irrigation systems.
-4. The city has launched two residential and commercial PACE programs that have helped finance more than two million in energy savings and water savings upgrades to date.
-5. In 2014, the city passed a PACE expansion guideline that enables three more providers to offer their services in Chula Vista.
-6. In 2014, the city installed smart irrigation controls in 22 parks and landscaped facilities.

-7. The city provides five public workshops on outdoor water conservation.
+- 4. Over 350 residential, business and school properties have participated in the city's sustainable landscaping program ("NatureScape"). - 5.
+Chula Vista is the largest city in California to receive certification through the National Wildlife Federation's 'Backyard Habitat' campaign, which promotes wildlife and water-friendly landscaping. - 6.
+The city's new Landscape Water Conservation Ordinance establishes water budgets for new construction and major renovation projects, which emphasize water-wise plants and high efficiency irrigation systems. - 7.
+The city has launched two residential and commercial PACE programs that have helped finance more than two million in energy savings and water savings upgrades to date. - 8.
+In 2014, the city passed a PACE expansion guideline that enables three more providers to offer their services in Chula Vista. - 9.
+In 2014, the city installed smart irrigation controls in 22 parks and landscaped facilities. - 10.
+The city provides five public workshops on outdoor water conservation.

-Green Building Activity
+Green Building Activities

-Level Green Building Activity Reported Silver 1.
-The city adopted a mandatory Green Building Standard and is the only jurisdiction within San Diego County to have done so.
+1. The city adopted a mandatory Green Building Standard and is the only jurisdiction within San Diego County to have done so.
 Since its inception in 2010, 630 new residential and commercial units have complied with the standards.
-2015

-Level Green Building Activities Reported Gold The city adopted "Solar Ready" ordinance requiring residential units be pre-wired and pre-plumbed for solar photovoltaic and solar hot water systems, respectively.
-2015 2.
+- 2. The city adopted "Solar Ready" ordinance requiring residential units be pre-wired and pre-plumbed for solar photovoltaic and solar hot water systems, respectively. - 3.
 The city is currently completing a cost effectiveness study to determine the feasibility of incorporating "cool" roof and paving standards to help increase energy savings and mitigate the "Urban Heat Island Effect."